CollinHeist/TitleCardMaker/docs/user_guide/fonts.md

     Say the Font in question does not have the character `Á` - TCM will look for a "common" replacement; then `á`; and finally an `A` or `a` character.

+[^1]: Technical term for analyzing some text by loading it into a "fake" temporary image of _just_ text and taking measurements of the image space required to display the text.